dbh201/icom1325_challenge/README.md

 <details>
     <summary>By checking its content we will find the first flag!</summary>
+    <pre><code>
-    >> flag1: Pr0Jmngmnt15c00l
+    flag1: Pr0Jmngmnt15c00l
-    >> User: admin
+    User: admin
-    >> Password: thispasswordishuge!
+    Password: thispasswordishuge!
-    >> You got the flag!
-What a place for a password to be, right? :P
-    >> How much can you do with your new admin account?
+    You got the flag!
+What a place for a password to be, right? :P How much can you do with your new admin account?
 There must be some way to control the forum.
+    </code></pre>

 </details>